- Inspiration and guides

 Konditori Regnbågen patisserie

 A classic patisserie for a traditional Swedish fika in tranquil surroundings.
-Oven-fresh bread, pastries, cakes and buns are served every day at koditori Regnbågen (Swe).
+Oven-fresh bread, pastries, cakes and buns are served every day at koditori Regnbågen ( External link, opens in new window.Swe).
+External link, opens in new window.
 For those feeling a little more peckish, there are also open sandwiches and salads.
 Prepare yourself for the possibility that it may be a little crowded, although there is usually no problem finding space for a pushchair or pram.

 Mjellby Art Museum